nhost/nhost/README.md

 This will present you with a list of apps, across all the workspaces, available on [Nhost console](https://console.nhost.io), and you can select any one of those to set up a local environment for.

-Subsequently run the cloned app with:

-    nhost

 ## Environment Variables

 - Default file for environment variables is `{app_root}/.env.development`.
 - All variables inside `.env.development` are accessible inside both containers, and functions.

-To understand how to add environment variables only to specific service containers, and check the list of **runtime variables** which are generated dynamically when you start your app, [check this out](https://github.com/nhost/cli/wiki/Configuration-Design#environment-variables).
+For more detailed information on runtime variables, including how to add environment variables only to specific service containers, and the list of dynamically generated **runtime variables**, [check this out](https://github.com/nhost/cli/wiki/Configuration-Design#environment-variables).

 ## Debugging